-- (a) A lawyer should not act as advocate at a trial in which the lawyer is likely to be a necessary witness except where: - (1) the testimony relates to an uncontested issue; - (2) the testimony relates to the nature and value of legal services rendered in the case; or - (3) disqualification of the lawyer would work substantial hardship on the client. - (b) A lawyer may act as advocate in a trial in which another lawyer in the lawyer's firm is likely to be called as a witness unless precluded from doing so by Rule 1.7 and Rule 1.9 of the Revised Rules of Professional Conduct of the North Carolina State Bar. - (c) A lawyer should never conduct or engage in experiments involving any use of the lawyer's own person or body except to illustrate in argument what has been previously admitted in evidence.
+- (a) A lawyer should not act as advocate at a trial in which the lawyer is likely to be a necessary witness except where: - (1) the testimony relates to an uncontested issue; - (2) the testimony relates to the nature and value of legal services rendered in the case; or - (3) disqualification of the lawyer would work substantial hardship on the client. - (b) A lawyer may act as advocate in a trial in which another lawyer in the lawyer's firm is likely to be called as a witness unless precluded from doing so by Rule 1.7 and Rule 1.9 of the Revised Rules of Professional Conduct of the North Carolina State Bar.

-25.13 Relations with Opposing Counsel
+26.13 Relations with Opposing Counsel

-(a) The lawyer, and not the client, has the sole discretion to determine the accommodations to be granted opposing counsel in all matters not directly affecting the merits of the cause or prejudicing the client's rights, such as extensions of time, continuances, adjournments, and admission of facts.

-- Consequently, the lawyer need not accede to a client's demand that the lawyer act in a discourteous or uncooperative manner toward opposing counsel. - (b) A lawyer should adhere strictly to all express promises to, and agreements with, opposing counsel, whether oral or in writing, and should adhere in good faith to all agreements implied by the circumstances or by local custom.
+- (a) The lawyer, and not the client, has the sole discretion to determine the accommodations to be granted opposing counsel in all matters not directly affecting the merits of the cause or prejudicing the client's rights, such as extensions of time, continuances, adjournments, and admission of facts.
+Consequently, the lawyer need not accede to a client's demand that the lawyer act in a discourteous or uncooperative manner toward opposing counsel. - (b) A lawyer should adhere strictly to all express promises to, and agreements with, opposing counsel, whether oral or in writing, and should adhere in good faith to all agreements implied by the circumstances or by local custom.
 When a lawyer knows the identity of a lawyer representing an opposing party, the lawyer should not take advantage of the opposing lawyer by causing any default or dismissal to be entered without first inquiring about the opposing lawyer's intention to proceed. - (c) A lawyer should not participate in offering or making an agreement in which a restriction on a lawyer's right to practice is part of the settlement of a controversy between private parties. - (d) A lawyer should avoid disparaging personal remarks or acrimony toward opposing counsel, and should remain wholly uninfluenced by any ill feeling between the respective clients.
 The lawyer should abstain from any allusion to personal peculiarities and idiosyncrasies of opposing counsel. - (e) A charge of impropriety by one lawyer against another in the course of litigation should never be made except when relevant to the issues of the case; provided, however, that if the impropriety amounts to a violation of applicable disciplinary rules, the lawyer should report such wrongful conduct to the appropriate professional disciplinary authority.
 See paragraph 25.11(e) hereof.

-25.14 Relations with Witnesses
+26.14 Relations with Witnesses